MISP/misp-website/content/blog/MISP.2.4.174.released.md

 In few words, here what's going on:
 1. The system integrates warninglist hits in the data
-2. Attributes having a hit on a warninlist of type `false_positive` are kept, the others are filtered out
+2. Attributes having a hit on a warninglist of type `false_positive` are kept, the others are filtered out
 3. Depending on the configuration, the `to_ids` flag will be disabled or kept as is
 4. Tags are attached accordingly marking matching IoCs as false-positive

 It should be noted that every curation blueprints are configurable in the sense that they might execute differently based on the tags (coming from the [`misp-workflow` taxonomy](https://github.com/MISP/misp-taxonomies/blob/59ec473a5f7a44755a6098890a1ee290487bfc53/misp-workflow/machinetag.json)) attached to the event.
 For example, if the tag `misp-workflow:mutability="allowed"`is set on the event, the workflow will modify existing data.
-This can be very usefull for servers acting as a clearing hub or forwarding vetted data to other instances.
+This can be very useful for servers acting as a clearing hub or forwarding vetted data to other instances.
 While if the tag isn't present, data won't be touched and only `local` tags will be applied if needed.

 Should you be interested to check the 9 new blueprints out, the complete list can be found here: https://github.com/MISP/misp-workflow-blueprints#curation-blueprints.

 ## Workflow editor improvements

-Now let's have a quick look at the changes that have been integrated to speed up edition, simpifly complex tasks and make things a little more intuitive.
+Now let's have a quick look at the changes that have been integrated to speed up edition, simplify complex tasks and make things a little more intuitive.

 ##### Multiple values in filtering
 Added support of two new operators `Any value` and `Any values from`, allowing `OR` condition in logic blocks.